sambanova/ai-starter-kit/WHITELABELING_GUIDE.md

 - Secondary Background: `______`
 - Text Color: `______`

-Update all kit config files with your desired color scheme
+Update all kit config files with your desired color scheme.

 > Additionally, there are some extra style configurations inside custom HTML in Streamlit apps to modify fonts, button hover colors, etc. Search for `<style>` labels inside `[kit_name]/.streamlit/app.py` and replace them if desired.